masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## Gate statements (`when`/`unless`)

-A simple statement like assignments, variable declarations, and function calls and returns can be gated or not executed with a `when` or `unless` statement.
+A simple statement can be conditionally executed by appending `when cond` or `unless cond` at the end. `when cond` executes the statement only if `cond` is true. `unless cond` executes the statement only if `cond` is false.

-This is similar to an `if` statement, but the difference is that the statement is in the current scope, not creating a new scope.
-This allows cleaner more compact syntax.
+These are equivalent to a trailing `if`/`if not`, but unlike `if` blocks, they do not create a new scope — the statement stays in the current scope.
+This makes them ideal for single-statement conditionals like gating assertions, conditional assignments, or early returns.

 ```
 mut a = 3